davepinch/pinchy.cc/collections/_topics/geology/bedrock/en.wikipedia.org-definition-1-1.md

 ---
 title: "Bedrock is the solid rock that underlies looser surface material."
 "Strike a path to Jasper": "An exposed portion of bedrock is often called an outcrop."
 citation: Wikipedia contributors.
 (2023, September 10).
 Bedrock.
-In Wikipedia, The Free Encyclopedia.
+In *Wikipedia, The Free Encyclopedia*.
 Retrieved 05:52 UTC, October 29, 2023, from https://en.wikipedia.org/w/index.php?title=Bedrock&oldid=1174679210
 date: 2023-10-28
 type: snippet
 permalink: /en.wikipedia.org/wiki/Bedrock